senseiwells/EssentialClient/README.md

 * Default Value: `false`
 * Extra Info:
   * Usage: `/travel start [x] [y]`, `/travel stop`

+## commandUpdateClient
+This command will try and download the latest jar of EssentialClient, you will have to delete the old one manually and then restart your game
+* Type: `N/A`
+* Default Value: `true`
+* Extra Info:
+  * Usage: `/updateclient`

 ## customClientCape
 This allows you to choose a Minecraft cape to apply to your player.
 This will only render for **your** client